laowantong/paroxython/docs/md/pipeline_tutorial.md

 ## Covering your base(s)

-Our simplest pipeline has no command: it just lists the programs of your database, without any filter.
+The simplest pipeline has no command: it just lists the programs of your database, without any filter.
 This could produce a rather long document, since each source code is printed, along with a list of each and every taxon it implements.
 Here is the content of your `pipe.py`:

 ```python
 []